|frequently asked questions |

 - How often can parents visit, call, or write?

 Even though students from across the nation attend ECA, our school has a high level of parent involvement.
 Parents have a regular weekly phone calls with their daughter.
 Letters are welcomed without limitation.
-Students have the opportunity to e-mail their parents weekly through the ECA private intranet.
+Students have the opportunity to e-mail their parents weekly, although they do not have unsupervised access to the internet.
 Parents may visit or plan home trips as often as they choose, but the lifeleaf™ structure provides therapeutic guidance for visits.

 - Can my teen graduate high school at ECA?

 Yes, we offer three diploma options.
 Students may work toward a vocational, standard, or college-prep high school diploma.
 Our school is approved by the Louisiana Department of Education division of non-public schools.
-Academic credits earned are also accredited by MSA-CESS, AI, NCPSA and COE.
-We incorporate career coaching and higher education planning into academic goals.
+Additionally, academic coursework completed at ECA may be eligible for multiple accrediting bodies depending on the students' circumstances and academic standing.

 - I think my teen may be misdiagnosed and on the wrong medications.
 Can ECA help?